GTModpackTeam/GregTech-Expert-2/cmmc/README.md

 # GregTech Expert 2 for LWJGL3 Version - (Powerd by [CleanroomMMC](https://github.com/CleanroomMC/CleanroomMMC))

 ## About
-- This is the first ModPack created(probably) to promote [CleanroomMC](https://github.com/CleanroomMC), which runs on LWGJL version 3 in Minecraft 1.12.2 and aims to run Java 8 or later, optimize, and much more.
+- This is the first ModPack created(probably) to promote [CleanroomMC](https://github.com/CleanroomMC), which runs on LWGJL version 3 in Minecraft 1.12.2 and aims to run Java 21, optimize, and much more.

 ## How to install